Preface

 Completely black hood.
 Slightly increases spell casting speed.
 Personal effect of Straid of Olaphis.

-Straid was valued for his myriad of knowledge and invited to the old country Olaphis, but his excellent power was instead feared and he was tricked into a foolish trap.
+Straid was valued for his myriad of knowledge and invited to the old country of Olaphis, but his excellent power was instead feared and he was tricked into a foolish trap.

 Those of that country always knew their own deficiency.
 So then, many were sent here and sealed away.
 Both the cursed and those that were not.
 If they didn’t erase everything that threatened them… they couldn’t sleep otherwise.
 Along these lines, they even turned I, Straid, to stone!
 Heheheh.

-Despite this triumph over a prodigy, Olaphis had nothing to celebrate.
-The country was still plagued by undeath, and hiding all of its problems beneath their noses didn’t change the reality of the situation.
-The fact that they even kept these threats alive shows the country’s own indecisiveness over the subject.
-Obsessed with wisdom as it was, it is no surprise that the country defaulted to hoarding.
-What if they needed these people for something at some point?
 But all the knowledge in the world couldn’t save Olaphis.
-With such inability to cut a path forward for itself, it is no wonder that the country eventually collapsed.
+With such inability to cut a path forward for itself, it is no wonder that the government eventually collapsed.
+Whether the prison population became too much to bear or other factors contributed to the strain, the outcome is the same: by the end, there were no sorcerers or knights at the bastille, only Undead.
+If there was still functional civilization outside the walls, the fall of the castle undoubtedly produced a systems collapse across all the country’s territories, wiping it out.
 This has resulted in much of the knowledge it amassed being lost, especially from Straid.
 But even without disciples to carry on his legacy, some of it managed to survive.
-We can find the texts for his Flame Swathe and Lingering Flame spells in the possession of enemies encountered at the Lost Bastille, so some of his work had to still be laying around during the countless years he spent as stone.
+We can find the texts for his pyromancies in the possession of certain enemies, so some of his work had to still be laying around during the countless years he spent as stone.
+The same can be said with the various relics of Olaphis recovered in later eras.
 But without a functioning state, Olaphis as a whole faded from memory, in more ways than one.

 Completely black robes.
 Grants resistance to sorcery.
 Personal effect of Straid of Olaphis.